Villiamfj/DagensMonner2/README.md

 1. Fetch all but the last chosen monner from the database
 2. Find the least taken monner(Mmin) and the most taken monner(Mmax)
 3. Calulate limit: `limit = (Mmin.TimesTaken + Mmax.TimesTaken)/2`
-4. Choose a random monner from monners where the times taken are less than or equal to the limit.
+4. Choose a random monner from the fetched monners where the times taken are less than or equal to the limit.

-## Things that maybe change
+## Things that may change
 - ConnectionString within an enviroment file
 - A monner calendar? (a definite maybe)